deitch/searchjs/README.md

 * `{name:"davi"}` matches all of `{name:"davi"}, {name:"DAvi"}` but none of `{name:"david"}, {name:"abc davi def"}`
 * `{name:"davi",_word:true}` matches all of `{name:"davi"}, {name:"DAvi"}, {name:"abc davi def"}` but none of `{name:"david"}`
 * `{name:"davi",_text:true}` matches all of `{name:"davi"}, {name:"DAvi"}, {name:"abc davi def"}, {name:"abdavideq"}`

+#### Deep Search Separator

+As described above, you can search deep objects using dot notation. `{"city.Montreal": true}` will match an object `{city: {Montreal: true}}`.

+However, what if you do *not* want the '.' character to be your separator?
+For example, what if your object key itself has a dot?

+`{"city.Montreal": "bagels"}`

+If you try to match it with a search `{"city.Montreal": "bagels"}`, it will look for `{city: {Montreal: "bagels"}}`, which is not what you have?

+You can change the separator from '.' to any other character that makes you happy.
+Enter the search term as follows:

+`{"city:Montreal": "bagels", _separator: ':'}` will match {city: {Montreal: "bagels"}}

 ### Composites